robertavaltorta/robertavaltorta.github.io/content/projects/biologization/index.md

 ---
 title: "Biological dehumanization and its correlates"
 author: [""]
 summary: "Biological dehumanization (or biologization) is a form of dehumanization in which others are perceived as viruses and contagious entities rather than human beings.
-The present line of research investigates the correlates of this phenomenon through correlational and experimental studies."
+The present line of research explores this phenomenon by investigating its correlates through correlational and experimental studies."
 cover:
     image: "biologization.png"
     alt: ""
     relative: false
 editPost:
     URL: "https://github.com/pmichaillat/hugo-website"
-    Text: "Regensburg University Press"
+    Text: ""
 showToc: false
 disableAnchoredHeadings: true